sd2020spring/sd2020spring.github.io/_activities/setup.md

 [Adapted from _Modeling and Simulation in Python_, by Allen Downey.]

 You might already have Python installed on your computer, but you might not have the latest version.
-To use the materials in this course, you need Python 3.6, or later.
+To use the materials in this course, you need Python 3.7, or later.
 Even if you have the latest version, you probably don’t have all of the libraries we need.

 You could update Python and install these libraries, but I strongly recommend that you don’t go down that road.
 I think you will find it easier to use **Anaconda**, which is a free Python distribution that includes many of the libraries you need in this course (and lots more).

-Anaconda is available for Linux, macOS, and Windows.
-By default, it puts all files in your home directory, so you don’t need administrator (root) permission to install it, and if you have a version of Python already, Anaconda will not remove or modify it.
+By default, Anaconda puts all files in your home directory, so you don’t need administrator (root) permission to install it, and if you have a version of Python already, Anaconda will not remove or modify it.

-To install Anaconda, visit the [Anaconda install page](http://docs.continuum.io/anaconda/install.html).
+To install Anaconda, visit the [Anaconda install page](http://docs.continuum.io/anaconda/install/linux/).
 One quick note is that at the end of the install process you will be asked whether to prepend the path to anaconda to your `.bashrc` file.
 You should select 'yes' to this prompt.
 As the installer says, you will then need to open a terminal for this change to take effect.

 ## Step 3: Verify Jupyter